 Roadside verges are cut for road safety purposes to maintain visibility at junctions and to provide room for people to walk on the pavement.
 We have two grass cutting schedules for our roads - one for roads in urban areas and another for rural roads.

 We cut roadside verges in urban areas five times between May and September.
 Some boroughs and districts may cut more frequently.

 We cut roadside verges in rural areas countywide twice a year.
-The first full cut begins in the middle of May and usually takes approximately four weeks to complete.
-All rural roads should therefore be cut by the end of June so don’t worry if your road hasn’t been cut by this date.
+The first full cut begins in the middle of May and has now been completed.

 Unfortunately limited funds mean we cannot cut more often, unless the verge is dangerous or blocking visibility.